What is Presidents Day?

 For further reading about Abraham Lincoln, we suggest reading Team of Rivals, by Doris Kearns Goodwin

-Because Presidents' Day is a federal holiday, children will not have school and parents may have the day off work!
+Because Presidents Day is a federal holiday, children will probably not have school and parents may have the day off work!
 Talk to your host family as to how you plan to spend this holiday – it may be a great time to spend some quality time as a family, or perhaps to take off and explore on your own!
-It might also be a good opportunity to learn more about the current U.S. president, Barack Obama, and to speak with your host family about your country's presidents – past and present!